What is an STD?

 What if I test positive?

 Our sexual health counselors can help talk you through next steps.
-There are several treatment options that we can provide to help you get healthy as quickly and discreetly as you got our tests.
+There are several treatment options that we can provide to help you get healthy as quickly and discreetly as our testing.
 We specifically specialize in chlamydia, gonorrhea, and trichomoniasis treatments.